monosource/radare2-explorations/tut3/tut3_-_esil.md

 The ESIL VM can be used like a debugger.
 You can step and continue as usual, but you can also continue until a given ESIL expression is true.

-Let's continue execution until the value of `eax` is greater than its initial one.
+Let's continue emulation until the value of `eax` is greater than its initial one.

 ```
 [0x08048466]> "aecue eax,0x1234,>"